IraitzM/qc-handbook/parts/algorithms/vqe.md

 ![VQE algorithm](../../assets/vqe-algo.jpg)
 </figure>

-A key benefit for VQE is that it does not require any specific shape for our ansatz so if a flexible enough option is selected we could benefit those who could better fit into our hardware connectivity topology to obtain the results.
+A key benefit for VQE is that it does not require any specific shape for our ansatz, so if a flexible enough option is selected we could benefit those who could better fit into our hardware connectivity topology to obtain the results.